chrokh/toow-old/_sources/chapters/concrete-injected-object-composition.md

 In this chapter we’re exploring the object composition abstraction level that we refer to as "concrete injected object composition".
 Please have a look at the chapter [object composition](object-composition:abstraction-levels) if you have not already.
 ```

-In this chapter we're going to explore level 3 object composition based on the, previously outlined, [object composition abstraction levels](abstraction-levels).
-Why are we talking about level 3 before level 2 you ask.
-Isn't level 3 more indirect than level 2?
-Yes it is, but going from constructed concrete (level 1) to constructed abstract (level 2) doesn't win us all that much.
-But to understand level 2 we must understand [subtyping](subtype-polymorphism) so we'll deal with that later.

 ## Motivation